gilberto-torrezan/gwt-views/README.md

 	@Override
 	public CustomView getView(URLToken url){
 		//creates and returns your CustomView.
-You have to handle the caching if you want, but the code splitting is still garanteed by the framework.
+You have to handle the caching and the injection if needed, but the code splitting is still garanteed by the framework.
 	}
 ```

+Please note that if you use a custom Presenter, you are responsible for the caching and the injection of your created View.
+The `cache` and `injector` properties have no effect.

+### Code splitting

+The framework automatically creates the Presenters in a way that takes care of the code-splitting for you.
+You don't need to worry about it, even if you use a custom Presenter.
+Each Presenter and the View it creates are put on the same code fragment, so each page can be handled separately from each other.
+You can control the number of code fragments your application produces by tweaking the `-XfragmentCount` property of the GWT compiler.
+Take a look at this [link](http://www.gwtproject.org/articles/fragment_merging.html) for more info about fragment merging.

 ### Redirection